 - 1. Person Attribute The Person attribute that contains the person that connection request should be created for. - 2.
 Connection Opportunity Attribute The attribute that contains the type of connection opportunity to create. - 3.
 Connection Status Attribute The attribute that contains the connection status to use for the new request. - 4.
 Connection Status The connection status to use for the new request (when Connection Status Attribute is not specified or invalid).
-If neither this setting nor the Connection Status Attribute setting are set, the default status will be used. - 5.
+If neither this setting or the Connection Status Attribute setting are set, the default status will be used. - 5.
 Campus Attribute An optional attribute that contains the campus to use for the request. - 6.
-Connection Comment Attribute An optional attribute that contains a comment that should be added to the request. - 7.
-Connection Request Attribute An optional connection request attribute to store the request that is created, for use later in the workflow.
+Connection Request Attribute An optional connection request attribute to store the request that is created.